Beneficiary IRA Planning Attorneys in New Jersey and Pennsylvania

 Beneficiary individual retirement accounts (IRAs), also known as “stretch IRAs,” are special IRAs that can be used effectively for certain tax purposes.
 Specifically, beneficiary IRAs are useful when the designated beneficiary is not a spouse.

 Generally, the assets a person inherits are not treated as income by the Internal Revenue Service (IRS).
-A notable exception is qualified retirement assets like IRAs and 401(k)s, which, if withdrawn by the beneficiary, will have to be reported dollar for dollar as income in the year received.
+A notable exception is qualified retirement assets like IRAs and 401(k)s, which, if withdrawn by the beneficiary, must be reported dollar for dollar as income in the year received.

-What Do I Do If I Inherit An IRA From My Parent?
+What if I Inherit an IRA from My Parent?

 A beneficiary IRA will help you: